 Canada is vital to North America's commercial vehicle industry.
 NTEA continues to play a pivotal role in advocating for harmonized standards between the United States and Canada.
 Visit ntea.com/canada for more.

 NAFTA renegotiation webinar.
-Dr. Laura Dawson recently address this timely topic.
-View the webinar recording (member login required), or contact Joy Knesnik (email@example.com or 248-479-8151) to request recording.
+Dr. Laura Dawson recently addressed this timely topic.
+View the webinar recording (member login required), or contact Joy Knesnik (firstname.lastname@example.org or 248-479-8151) to request recording.

 NTEA News articles

 Basic Export and Import